QubitPi/hashistack/docs/docs/setup.md

 (Optional Setup) SSL
 --------------------

-:::info hashicorp-aws assumes the following for all of its managed deployments:
+:::info hashistack assumes the following for all of its managed deployments:

 Business logic and SSL/HTTP are separate concerns and must be decoupled from each other

 :::

-That being said, hashicorp-aws deploys application completely without SSL and spins up a Nginx reverse proxy to handle the HTTPS redirections to aplication's HTTP ports.
+That being said, hashistack deploys application completely without SSL and spins up a Nginx reverse proxy to handle the HTTPS redirections to aplication's HTTP ports.
 Therefore, if the deployed application is publicly-facing and requires HTTPS support, then the following files need to be ready: